mdblp/hydrophone/README.md

 * /templates/locales: content in various languages
 * /templates/meta: email structure

-**Configuration note:** you do need to provide the template location to Hydrophone via in the environment variables as an absolute path. relative path won't work (not yet).
+**Configuration note:** you do need to provide the template location to Hydrophone in the environment variables as an absolute path. relative path won't work.
 For example:
 ```
 export TIDEPOOL_HYDROPHONE_SERVICE='{